AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 -------------------------

 * In terms of formal and actual parameters
-* Occurs when there are multiple names for an actual parameter inside the routine's body
+* Occurs when there are multiple names for an actual parameter inside the subprogram body

    - Global variable passed as actual parameter and referenced inside subprogram via global name
    - Same actual passed to more than one formal